 The mobile homes have a tank of drinking water, a tank of gray water, a tank of sewage, and gas cylinders, in addition to the electrical outlet.
 We describe each thing now.

 I do not have to explain what it is.
 This tank will serve to drink water, use it for cooking, use it to wash hands, and for the toilet.
 It is the only water tank that feeds the vehicle, and, in our case, has a capacity of 100 liters.
 Filling it is as simple as opening the hatch on the vehicle wall, inserting a hose, and opening the water supply that is available in the service/camping area.
 The electronic dashboard of the interior of the vehicle will notify you the percentage of filling of the tank.
 Once you reach 100%, you will close the water supply, the hatch, and that’s it.
 Nothing else.
 If you don´t realize when to stop, do not worry.
 The water will begin to flow out of the hatch and you will realize that it is full.

-2) Gray water tank: this tank will be filled with everything that is kitchen drain, sinks, and showers.
+This tank will be filled with everything that is kitchen drain, sinks, and showers.
 The electronic board will notify you when it is full.
 To empty it, you simply have to open a lever with a key that opens the spout and the water starts to come out alone under the vehicle.
 It is necessary to try to empty the tank in the corresponding area and not in the middle of the street.
 It is done on a drainage grid in an area specifically marked for that.
 Once empty, the key is closed and you are ready to go.

-3) Wastewater tank: this is the one thing that may cause some rejection.
+This is the one thing that may cause some rejection.
 But it is normal.
 This is where urine and fecal matter go.
 The tank is a hermetically sealed pouch that opens manually and is depleted in a black water well specifically prepared for that.
 But there is nothing to worry about: it has no smell.
 To avoid odors and erosion of the plastic material, a chemical is used.
 It is poured into the tank after emptying it.
 Each water well has a tap next to it to wash the tank well.
 The use of gloves is recommended to carry out this process.
 But it’s not as unpleasant as it sounds, and it’s extremely simple and fast.
-Behind the toilet an indicator light tells you if the tank is filled.
+Behind the toilet, an indicator light tells you if the tank is filled.

-5) Electric socket: it is just that: an electrical socket where to plug the motorhome to the electricity source of the service area or camping.
+It is just that: an electrical socket where to plug the motorhome to the electricity source of the service area or camping.
 Once plugged in, the house becomes 220 instead of 12v, and all electronic devices (refrigerator, TV, radio, etc) switch to using electricity instead of the car’s battery or gas.

-In short, the maintenance of the motor home is just that.
+In short, the maintenance of the motorhome is just that.
 It is advisable to empty and fill every day, to avoid being in a parking lot without services available and without water for showering or without the possibility of using the bathroom because the tank of gray or black water is full.
 And logically as the name implies, it is a rolling “house”, so you have to take care of it like a house: clean it, keep it tidy, and everything you would normally do with a house.
 And to keep in mind, always before starting, you have to make sure that all windows are closed, the ladder is in its hidden position and the drawers with their anti-opening locks.
 The rest is just “drive and enjoy”.

-Therefore there is no reason why we should not fulfill the fantasy of a mobile home trip through Europe (or wherever).
+Therefore there is no reason why we should not fulfill the fantasy of a mobile home road trip through Europe (or wherever).
 A motorhome is the apex of absolute freedom.
 It is being able to have in your own hands your travel destiny.
 Staying when you want to stay.
 Leaving when you want to leave.
 Eating when you want to eat.
 Sleeping when you want to sleep.
 It is discovering a corner in the middle of nature and deciding to lower the chairs and tables to eat in contact with the mountain, with a lake.
 It is meeting people with the same passions and interests as yourself.
-It is traveling on an adventure and feeling all the time like home.

 LIKE IT?
 PIN IT!